5 Common Breast Pumping Mistakes That Are Affecting Your Milk Supply

 Feeling thirsty when you pump?
 That’s totally normal—after all, as breast milk is almost 90% water, you’re going to need to stay a lot more hydrated.
 According to Drip Drop, nursing mothers should be drinking as much as they were doing before pregnancy, plus the amount of fluids they’ll be losing during feeding.
-As newborns consume around 750 milliliters a day, that means an extra 700 milliliters of water daily.
+As newborns consume around 750 millilitres a day, that means an extra 700 millilitres of water daily.

 2. Your pump is totally wrong for you

 If you decided to skimp and chose to buy a cheap pump, that could be the root of all your problems.
 According to Breastfeeding USA, cheap pumps are cheap for a reason: they’re inefficient, noisy, break often, and can also lead to nipple damage.
-If you can’t afford investing in a hospital-grade pump, try and see if you can rent one.
-Also consider whether your nipple fits into the pump opening or nipple tunnel.
+If you can’t afford to invest in a hospital-grade pump, try and see if you can rent one.
+Also, consider whether your nipple fits into the pump opening or nipple tunnel.
 These come in different sizes, and choosing the right fit can make a world of a difference.

 3. Your pumping sessions are too short